 When employees work more than the hours stipulated in their employment contracts, it is considered overtime, and they must be paid for the extra hours.
 An employer and an employee may agree on overtime as long as it does not exceed the maximum time stipulated by law.
 Overtime compensation is an equivalent paid time off or monetary payment (at least 1.5 times the employee’s salary).

-Labor laws in Estonian follow the principles laid down in various international labor organization conventions and the country’s constitution.
+Labor laws in Estonia follow the principles laid down in various international labor organization conventions and the country’s constitution.
 Various legislation regulating employment includes:

 The Employment Contracts Act

 The Law of Obligations Act